chauvaua/chauvaua/README.md

 ➡ Developed and deployed predictive models for demand forecasting and process optimization.

 **Hermès – Data Analyst Engineer**
-➡ Created interactive dashboards and automated reporting pipelines in Python & Power BI.
+➡ Created interactive dashboards Power BI and cleaning datasets.

 **Freelance Projects**
 ➡ Built AI-powered analytics tools and data architectures with a focus on sustainable/responsible computation.